Virtual entertainment: Local events and activities to check out online

 Virtual crafting at Haverhill library

-To receive the Zoom invite to access the session, visit haverhillpl.org or contact Brendan Kieran at bkieran@haverhillpl.org.
+To receive the Zoom invite to access the session, visit haverhillpl.org, or contact Brendan Kieran at bkieran@haverhillpl.org to learn more.

 Poetic pair reading at Stevens-Coolidge Place